mc0/node_redis/README.md

 # API

+`RedisClient` inherits from `EventEmitter` and will emit some events about the state of the connection to the Redis server.

 ## Connection Events

-`client` will emit some events about the state of the connection to the Redis server.

 ### "ready"